drhsqlite/fossil-mirror/www/alerts.md

 ## Design of Email Alerts

 This section describes the low-level design of the email alert system in Fossil.
-This expands on the high-level administion focused material above with minimal repetition.
+This expands on the high-level administration focused material above with minimal repetition.

 This section assumes expert-level systems knowledge.
 If the material